Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Materials and methods

 \subsubsection{Mass identification}

-The mass identification is achieved by plotting the parameters $\rho Z \sin(\theta)$ previously obtained against the reduced velocity $\beta$ of the fragment.
+The mass identification is achieved by plotting the parameters $\rho Z \sin(\theta)$ previously extracted against the reduced velocity $\beta$ of the fragments.
 The fragments would then distribute along lines given by eq.~(\ref{Lo}) adapted from eq.~(\ref{Lorentz}) according to their number of mass $A$.

-A simple dichotomy algorithm is then used to minimize the distance between a given fragment and each line to associate the fragment with its mass.
+Likewise to the charge identification, a simple dichotomy algorithm is used to minimize the distance between a given fragment and each line to associate the fragment with its mass.

 Figure~\ref{fig:MASS} shows an example of $\rho Z \sin(\theta)$ versus $\beta$ for a beam energy of 100~MeV/nucleon.
 The red curves represent the eq.~(\ref{Lo}) with $A$ varying from 1 to 12.